Ultimate Guide to Hospital Grade Breast Pumps and Personal Use Breast Pumps

 - Efficient and effective.
 Many personal use pumps, like the Pump In StyleⓇ with MaxFlow™ Breast Pump, are designed for effective breast milk expression.
 Because the Pump in Style with MaxFlow is a double-electric breast pump with MaxFlow™ micro-vibrations and equipped with PersonalFit Flex™ breast shields, you’ll pump more milk in less time.

 - Light, compact, and portable, yet convenient.
 This is especially important if you’re a busy mom with an on-the-go lifestyle or a parent who is preparing to go back to work soon.
-The Freestyle Flex™ Double Electric Breast Pump is designed for mobility while pumping and includes a USB charging cable and built-in rechargeable lithium-ion battery for up to 6 pumping sessions on a full charge.
+The Freestyle Hands-free Breast Pump is designed for mobility while pumping and includes a charging cable and built-in rechargeable lithium-ion battery.

 - Quiet.
 Whether you’re pumping at work or late at night in your little one’s nursery, personal use pumps like the SonataⓇ Smart Breast Pump with PersonalFit Flex™ Breast Shields are ultra-quiet for discreet pumping anywhere.